-We encourage families to become involved in our center by participating in our Parent Involvement Committee.
-The PIC serves as partner between teachers, and families.
+We encourage families to become involved in our center by participating in our Parent Involvement Committee (PIC).
+The PIC serves as an advisory and support group for center management, teachers, and families.
 The PIC consists of eleven members.
-Seven members represent families of children enrolled in the Children's Center; four members are program staff (manager, program coordinator and 1 teacher liaisons).
+Seven members, one from each classroom of children enrolled in the Children's Center; four members are program staff (manager, program coordinator and 2 teacher liaisons).
 PIC members serve 15-month terms, starting in October and ending in December of the following year.
-The group's role is to provide a strong communication link and help create a strong partnership between home and school and in planning activities both at school and outside of school for children and their families.
+The group's role is to provide a strong communication link about the family perspective on the program, plan social and fundraising events, and hold informational meetings.
 The PIC works closely with the manager, program coordinator, and staff to provide a high quality, child-centered environment for our children.

-The PIC meets bi-monthly on the odd numbered months.
-Meetings are open to all families; meetings are held during lunch via teams meetings online.
+The Parent Involvement Committee (PIC) meets bi-monthly on the odd numbered months.
+Meetings are open to all families; meeting times and places are posted on the MCC website.
+Fundraising proceeds are used to finance activities or programs that benefit children and staff of the center.